What is a compensation strategy?

 Creating a benefits package

 Finally, no compensation package is complete without quality employee benefits.
 Benefits are any perks provided to your staff in addition to their salaries and other incentives.
-This could include health insurance, paid time off (PTO), retirement benefits, and fringe benefits.
+This could include health insurance, paid time off (PTO), retirement plans, and fringe benefits.

 Conclusion